 The tech industry continues to grow rapidly, driven by innovations like AI, data analytics, and digital transformation.
 As technology becomes more deeply integrated into everyday life and business, the demand for skilled professionals across the industry keeps rising.

 What many people don’t realize is that not all tech roles require coding or programming skills to get started.
-The technology sector offers a wide range of career paths on non-coding roles, such as project management, user experience design, technical writing, cybersecurity analysis, SEO and data related roles.
+The technology sector offers a wide range of career paths on non-coding roles, such as project management, UI/UX design, technical writing, cybersecurity analysis, SEO and support.

 While coding may not be a must requirement for these positions, you need to have a basic understanding of how technology works as tools and systems continue to evolve.

-Let’s look at the 10 highest paying tech jobs without coding in 2026, including their required skills and what you can expect to earn annually.
+Let’s look at the highest paying tech jobs without coding in 2026, including their requirements and salaries.

 1. Product Marketing Manager

-A product marketing manager is a professional responsible for promoting, and communicating the value of a product to the right audience.
-PMM is also one of the highest paying jobs without coding.
+A product marketing manager promotes, and communicates the value of a product to the right audience.

 To become a product marketing manager, you will need: